AdobeDocs/experience-platform.en/help/sources/connectors/analytics/mixpanel.md

 ![Mixpanel Service Account](../../images/tutorials/create/mixpanel-export-events/mixpanel-service-account.png)

 Finally, create a Platform [schema](../../../xdm/schema/composition.md) required for the [!DNL Mixpanel Event Export API].
-See the [additional resources](../../tutorials/ui/create/analytics/mixpanel.md#additional-resources) for more information on the schema as well as limitations to consider.
+For more information on the mappings required for your schema, see the guide on [creating a [!DNL Mixpanel] source connection in the UI](../../tutorials/ui/create/analytics/mixpanel.md#additional-resources).

 ![Create Schema](../../images/tutorials/create/mixpanel-export-events/schema.png)